OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

   default: None

-  Set of geometries that contribute neighboring subsurface points.
+  <p>Set of geometries that contribute neighboring subsurface points.
 By default, only the geometry associated with this material contributes to subsurface.
-If you want adjacent geometry with different material to contribute as well, specify all those parts here.
+If you want adjacent geometry with different material to contribute as well, specify all those parts here.<\p>

   </p>